mathjax/MathJax-test/web/docs/source/installation.rst

 Task Controller
 ---------------

-The central machine should be updated regularly to get the latest version of the testing framework.
+The central machine should be updated regularly to keep the latest version of the testing framework.
 We have already seen a couple of handy commands for that
 purpose: